mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 36 - Switch case elseif else if statements/readme.md

     } else if(mimeType.equals("audio/ogg")) {
         this.convertOggToMp3(source)
     } else if(...) {
-        // Lots of new elses
+        // Lots of new clauses
 }
 ```